jimhigson/oboe.js-dissertation/main/main.md

 With the initial commit the JSONPath implementation was little more than a series of regular expressions[^5_Implementation3] but has slowly evolved into a featureful and efficient implementation.
-The extent of the rewriting was possible because the correct behaviour is well defined by test specifications[^5_Implementation4].
+A total rewriting was possible because the correct behaviour is well defined by test specifications[^5_Implementation4].
 The JSONPath compiler exposes a single higher-order function.
 This function takes the JSONPath as a string and, proving it